Liubsyy/JarEditor/README.md

 ## Some mechanisms
 - The JDK that the compilation depends on is the JDK of your SDK list.
 You can choose SDK and target version of the compiled class.
 - The classpath you depend on when compiling java is the dependency of the project.
 If the dependency package cannot be found, you can add the dependency.
 - Save/Compile will save the modified files to the subdirectory **jar_edit_out** of the directory where the jar package is located.
-Build Jar will incrementally write the files in the jar_edit directory to the jar, and finally delete this directory.
+Build Jar will incrementally write the modified files to jar, and finally delete this directory.